janetuk/moonshot_docker/Dockerfile.sshserver.md

 This image provides a ready-to-use Moonshot-enabled SSH server.
-It is configured though a set of environment variables and volumes described below:
+It is configured through a set of environment variables and volumes described below:

 ## Environment variables:
 * `RPP`.
 The IP address or hostname of the RPP.